pouya-codes/singularity_extract_annotated_patches/README.md

                          (default: None)

   --slide_pattern SLIDE_PATTERN
                         '/' separated words describing the directory structure of the slide paths.
-Normally slides paths look like /path/to/slide/rootdir/subtype/slide.svs and if slide paths are /path/to/slide/rootdir/slide.svs then simply pass ''.
+Normally slides paths look like /path/to/slide/rootdir/subtype/slide.svs and if slide paths are /path/to/slide/rootdir/slide.svs then simply pass '' (using bash script, it is impossible to pass '', therefore in that case, use "'".).
                          (default: subtype)

   --mask_location MASK_LOCATION